rescuedragon/exight2.0/IMPROVEMENT_IDEAS.md

 7.2.
 Add Lighthouse CI step to enforce performance regressions aren’t introduced on PRs.
 [PENDING] 7.3.
 Add a budget check (max JS payload, image size) as part of CI.
 [PENDING] 7.4.
 Remove or lazy-load heavy libraries (e.g., only import Recharts on analytics route).
 [PENDING] 7.5.
 Setup route-level code splitting and verify network waterfall for initial route.
-[PENDING] 7.6.
+[COMPLETED] 7.6.
 Convert images to modern formats (AVIF/WebP) and serve responsive sizes with srcset.
 [PENDING] 7.7.
 Purge Tailwind CSS using config to strip unused classes from production bundle.
 [PENDING] 7.8.
 Defer non-critical scripts and fonts; preconnect to analytics endpoints if used.
 [PENDING]